CarlosMendez1997Col/Model-and-forecasts-hydropower-resources-using-Python-and-ArcGIS/README.md

-# Models and forecasts in hidrological resources and energy using ArcGIS API for Python and Rstudio
+# Models and forecasts hidrological and energetic resources using ArcGIS API for Python and R

 ## Description